 BWP also maintains a copy of the current and previous WMP and independent evaluation reports on its website at BurbankWaterAndPower.com under Electric > Wildfire Mitigation Plan.
 Council action and public comment are available at BurbankCA.gov.

 8.2 Presentation to BWP Board and Burbank City Council

-The WMP will be posted on BWP's website and will be presented to the BWP Board prior to a presentation to the City Council.
+The WMP will be posted on BWP's website and presented to the BWP Board before being presented to the City Council.

 BWP follows the process below: